How to Report a Nursing Home For Abuse or Neglect

 You should never feel like you are overreacting when you see signs of abuse.
 It is better to report nursing home abuse than to deal with a tragic ending.

 One of the best ways to ensure your loved one does not become a victim of nursing home abuse is to visit them on a regular basis.
-When you visit, keep an eye out for any possible signs of abuse or neglect and make sure that your loved one is happy and healthy.
+Keep an eye out for any signs of mistreatment or neglect when you visit.

-To learn more about how you can report nursing home abuse, get a free case review today.
-Our dedicated team can help connect you with important medical and legal resources.
+To learn more about reporting nursing home abuse, get a free legal case review today.
+Our team of elder advocates is standing by to help you.

 How do you report elder abuse in a nursing home?

 You can report abuse by contacting the proper authorities (911, Adult Protective Services, or a nursing home ombudsman).
 It’s crucial to report elder abuse of any kind quickly to keep your loved ones safe.

 How do I report negligence in a nursing home?

 You report nursing home negligence in the same ways that you report nursing home abuse.

 Always call 911 if your loved one is in immediate danger due to nursing home neglect or negligence.

 You can also report negligence to nursing home ombudsmen, doctors, or elder abuse attorneys.